Daplink1/Moodify-Emotion-Based-Music-Classification/README.md

 - Duration has little or no correlation with other features
 - Key factors influencing songs emotion prediction include energy, instrumentalness and danceability.
 Interestingly, duration do not appear to have any correlation with other features and classification of emotion.

+To know more about this project processes and execution check this [presentation](https://github.com/user-attachments/files/16949594/Moodify_song.project.presentation.pptx)